2 min read

 Live Within Your Means

 When the amount of money spent each month is less than or equal to the amount of money made each month, one is “living within their means.”
-To live within an individual’s means will require you to avoid the following:
+To live within an individual’s means will require people to avoid the following:

 • “Keeping up with the Joneses” or making purchases based on what other people purchased or obtained